What the strengthening dollar vs shekel means for US expats in 2022

 We hope you have enjoyed our article on the dollar vs. shekel and what it may mean for US expats, particularly those living in Israel.

-We are expat financial advisors located in Israel and the US, serving expats globally.
-If you are moving to Israel or another country and don’t know where to start when it comes to the financial side of things, please contact us.
+If you are moving to Israel or another country and don’t know where to start when it comes to the financial side of things, or hold US or foreign assets and need help figuring out your retirement as an expat, please contact us.

-Norman H. Chait, CFA, Managing Principal, Nardis Advisors LLC, May 9th, 2022.
+Norman H. Chait, CFA, Managing Principal, Nardis Advisors LLC, October 13th, 2023.

 Disclaimer: Nardis Advisors LLC (“Nardis”) is a Registered Investment Advisory Firm regulated by the U.S Securities and Exchange Commission in accordance and compliance with applicable securities laws and regulations.
 Nardis does not render or offer to render personalized investment advice through this medium.
 The information provided herein is for informational purposes only and does not constitute financial, investment or legal advice.
 Investment advice can only be rendered after delivery of the Firm’s disclosure statement (Form ADV Part 2) and execution of an investment advisory agreement between the client and Nardis.